 A cruise on Moosehead Lake turns back time.
 Experience a leisurely three hour cruise while listening to the history of the Moosehead Lake region.
 Built in 1914 by Bath Iron Works in Maine, the Katahdin has been designated a National Historic Landmark.
 Originally steam-powered and used to tow booms of logs, she was converted to diesel in 1922.

-The cruise schedule runs from the end of June to the first of October.
+The cruise schedule runs from the end of June to the first of October, typically Tuesday through Saturday.
 The Katahdin offers both indoor and outdoor seating.

 Accounts of Greenville lore document the history of Red Paint People from 3,000 to 6,000 years ago.
 The unique Mt.
 Kineo flint was sought after by Indian tribes that migrated through the area to use for arrowheads.
 The renowned naturalist, Henry David Thoreau, visited this area of Maine.
 One can also learn the logging industry of Maine, history of the luxury Mt.
 Kineo hotel and today’s tourism industry.
 The Moosehead Historical Museum offers tours from June through September on Wednesday through Friday from 1:00 – 4:00 pm.
 The rich and fascinating history is what makes the Moosehead Lake region truly unique.
 Many pictures of day’s long gone are displayed throughout the Lodge.